Chambers USA 2017 Rankings Announced

 Tuesday, August 23rd, 2016

-Chambers USA has announced their rankings for 2016.
+Chambers USA has announced their rankings for 2017.
 The firm and several attorneys were recognized in the practice area of Media & Entertainment.
-Chambers recognized MHCRK as a Band 1 Ranked Firm, Mike Milom as a Star Individual, Chris Horsnell as a Band 2 Lawyer; and David Crow and Natalya Rose as Band 2 Lawyers.
+Chambers recognized MHCRK as a Band 1 Ranked Firm, the highest rating for a firm.
+MHCRK is the only firm in Tennessee so ranked.
+All five partners have been recognized as well: Mike Milom as a Star Individual, Chris Horsnell and David Crow as Band 2 Lawyers; and Natalya Rose and Page Kelley as Band 2 Lawyers.
 Write Chambers:

 About Chambers: The Chambers Guides have been ranking the best law firms and lawyers since 1990, and now cover 185 jurisdictions throughout the world.